AIQUANT-Tech/CardanoPyC/README.md

 - **Real-time Blockchain Data**: Fetch latest blocks, network state, transactions, pool information, and more
 - **Deployment Utilities**: Generate addresses
 - **Wallet Management**: Integrated wallet management capabilities
+- **Diagnostics**: Highlight errors in editor and show proper suggestions for Haskell files (.hs)
+- **Debug Tools**: Show errors on debug console if code is not correct

 This plugin is perfect for developers building on the Cardano blockchain, enabling smooth and efficient smart contract development within the IntelliJ ecosystem.
 <!-- Plugin description end -->